Best: The Greatest Hits of S Club 7

-Best: The Greatest Hits of S Club 7 is a greatest hits compilation album released from S Club 7.
+Best: The Greatest Hits of S Club 7 is a greatest hits compilation album released from S Club.
 Released on 2 June 2003, it includes all 13 singles from the band, plus a bonus track, "Everybody Get Pumped".
 A DVD was produced to coincide with the release and contained all 13 music videos, as well as bonus, rare unreleased interviews with the band on the release of each of their previous albums.
 The album peaked at number 2 on the UK Albums Chart, kept off the top spot by You Gotta Go There to Come Back by Stereophonics.

-The album was re-issued on 4 May 2015, including the previously unreleased track, "Rain".
+The album was remastered by Abbey Road Studios and re-issued on 4 May 2015, including the previously unreleased track, "Rain".

+Chart performance

+The album debuted and peaked at number 2 on 14 June 2003, returning to the chart at number 35 after the 2015 rerelease.
+As of 2015, the album has sold 371,894 copies in the United Kingdom.

+After band member Paul Cattermole died on 6 April 2023, the album saw a spike in sales.
+On 14 April 2023, Best: The Greatest Hits of S Club 7 charted at number 7 on the Official Album Downloads Chart Top 100.